sharbelxo/HowToSmartContract/Compile.md

 Now we need to read the raw source code of our contract.
 That is why we create the constant ```source```.
 It takes as a parameter, the path ```namePath``` and the type of encoding which is UTF-8.

 Now, we need to write the compile statement fro the Solidity compiler.
 First, we get the ```solc``` module just like the 3rd line of code.
-Next,
+To compile the raw source code of our contract, we will extract it and put give it as input to the ```compile``` method.
+That is why we will have this ```input``` constant that will contain the source and then we will feed it to the ```compile``` method.
+After that we will try to see it in the terminal just to make sure our work is correct before compiling it officially.
+That is why we will wrap it up in a ```console.log(...)```.